 Here’s my response:

-Setting up subaccounts is simple.
-Log into the ING Direct website with your account number and PIN, then on the left hand side, click on the button to open a new account.
-Select a savings account (or CD).
-Provide an account name, describing the subaccount, like “Vacation Fund.”
-You’ll be able to fund the new account from your ING account or your external bank account.
+Setting up a Savings Goal is simple.
+Log into the Capital One 360 website with your account number and PIN, then on the left hand side, click on the drop-down for My Accounts.
+Select Savings Goals.
+Provide a name for your goal, like “Vacation Fund.”
+They have a long list of goals ranging from buying a car to home improvement.
+You can also name your own goal.
+You’ll be able to fund the new account from any of your existing Capital One 360 accounts or your external bank account.

-After funding, you’ll be able to view both subaccounts on the “My Accounts” tab.
+After funding, you’ll be able to view your Savings Goals and see your progess toward the goal..
 Do this as often as you’d like.
-I have 8 subaccounts, and I don’t think there is a limit, at least not a low limit.
+I have 8 Savings Goals, and I don’t think there is a limit, at least not a low limit.

 Updated August 18, 2016 and originally published September 6, 2006.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.